CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): conclusion

 \section{conclusion}

-In this work, we presented a year-long effort to design, implement, and validate \cofhee{}, a co-processor for Fully Homomorphic Encryption targeting processing of low-level polynomial operations. \cofhee{} is a $12mm^2$ design fabricated in $55nm$ technology node and it natively supports polynomial degrees of up to $2^{14}$, as well as coefficient sizes up to 128 bits.
+In this work, we presented a year-long effort to design, implement, and validate \cofhee{}, a co-processor for processing of low-level polynomial operations targeting Fully Homomorphic Encryption execution. \cofhee{} is a $12mm^2$ design fabricated in $55nm$ technology node and it natively supports polynomial degrees of up to $2^{14}$, as well as coefficient sizes up to 128 bits.
 The architecture design is highly scalable and can be expanded to support higher polynomial degrees, more polynomials on chip, and more processing units given a larger design area.
 This paper presents all required steps for a fully functional silicon, from the RTL design to fabrication and validation.
-The RTL code and functional units of \cofhee{} will be open-sourced, to serve as components for future FHE acceleration work.
+The RTL code and functional units of \cofhee{} are open-sourced, to serve as components for future FHE acceleration work.